Merck Manual

 • Hyperventilation-related CSA: Increased ventilatory drive during sleep leads to hypocapnia which causes a compensatory fall in ventilation that, if abnormally prolonged, leads to recurrent central apnea with arousals.

-Paradoxically, most CSA involves periods of hyperventilation.
-Transient increases in ventilation for any reason may overshoot the target carbon dioxide level, causing hypocapnia.
-In most people, compensatory mechanisms restore normal ventilation despite the hypocapnia.
-In patients with CSA, compensatory mechanisms do not respond quickly enough, and the hypocapnia causes periods of hypoventilation and/or apnea resulting in hypercapnia.
-Patients may cycle periodically between hyper- and hypoventilation, as in Cheyne-Stokes breathing, in which patients have brief periods of apnea followed by progressively faster and deeper breathing, which then becomes slower and shallower until they become apneic again and repeat the cycle.
+Paradoxically, in hyperventilation-related CSA, periods of hyperventilation lead to subsequent apneas.
+Transient increases in ventilation for any reason may overshoot the target CO2 level, causing hypocapnia.
+The hypocapnia causes periods of subsequent hypoventilation and/or apnea, eventually resulting in hypercapnia and subsequent repeat of the cycle.
+Patients may alternate periodically between hyper- and hypoventilation, as in Cheyne-Stokes breathing, in which patients have brief periods of apnea followed by progressively faster and deeper breathing, which then becomes slower and shallower until they become apneic again and repeat the cycle.

 Disturbed ventilation occurs primarily during sleep because during wakefulness there are additional external stimuli for respiration.